University of Southern California: Song Girls

-For over 45 years, the USC Song Girls have been considered the "Crown Jewels of USC Spirit".
 Founded in 1967, the USC Song Girls appear at football, basketball, and volleyball games as well as other sporting events, rallies, and university and alumni functions.
 The squad also performs internationally.
 The squad has traveled to Italy, Austria, France, Hungary, Czech Republic, Japan, China and Australia, most recently having traveled to Milan, Italy to perform at the 2015 World Expo on America's Independence Day.
 Unlike other college cheer teams, Song Girls are primarily a dance squad and do not perform gymnastics, stunts, or lead cheers.
 The Song Girls perform to the music of and often appear with The Spirit of Troy.
 Together with the Trojan Marching Band, they are a visible public face of the university and function as the ambassadors of spirit and goodwill for the Trojan Family.